 For my personal walking routine, things have changed.
 These days, I need my reading glasses to look at tiny words and numbers.
 That said, the Fitbit Charge 6 display has taken a back seat in my walking life because the stats are just a bit too small for my liking.
 Don't get me wrong, the Fitbit Charge 6 is still a great fitness tracker; it's just not my cup of tea anymore.

 As for the Fitbit Versa 4, its large display works great out and about.
-The only reason I don't really wear it is because of its uncertain future since Google took over Fitbit.
+The only reason I don't really wear it is because of its uncertain future.
 So, I had to explore other fitness trackers and smartwatches outside the Fitbit world.
 But the Fitbit Versa 4 is still a pretty solid smartwatch for my walks; the battery is decent, and, again, the display is large enough to read.